Scheduling an Emergency Response Training

-- All programs should be scheduled by contacting Brian Anderson.
-You can reach him on his cell phone at (517-281-0537).
-Alternately, you can contact him by email at email@example.com.
-If you cannot reach Brian, you can contact Scott Tobey at 517-899-4626.
+- All programs should be scheduled by contacting Sean Neary.
+You can reach him at (734-968-4306).
+Alternately, you can contact him by email at firstname.lastname@example.org.
+If you cannot reach Sean, you can contact Scott Tobey at 517-899-4626.

 - We require a minimum of 6 weeks notice in order to schedule a new program or to re-schedule a cancelled program.
 This will allow us time to arrange for equipment delivery and assignment of instructors.
 We may be able to schedule a program with less than 6 weeks notice in emergency situations, but we cannot guarantee it.

 - If you need to cancel a program, you need to notify us at least 7 calendar days in advance.
 This will allow us time to notify instructors, who normally have to arrange for time off their regular jobs to teach for us.
 We will still bill for any non-refundable travel expenses.
 If we receive your cancellation with less than 7 days notice, we will have to bill for 50% of program costs and all non-refundable travel expenses.
 Your Company may require that you pay these expenses.